10 Tips for Talking to LOHAS Food and Beverage Consumers

-It may seem like LOHAS consumers are worried about a lot of things – the environment, human rights abuses, children’s health, etc. – but the when it comes down to it, they’re actually a rather optimistic segment.
+It may seem like LOHAS specialty food and beverage consumers are worried about a lot of things – the environment, human rights abuses, children’s health, etc. – but the when it comes down to it, they’re actually a rather optimistic segment.
 LOHAS consumers believe in better and pursue it wholeheartedly in everything they do.
 If you want your brand to resonate with them, adopt a thoughtful yet optimistic tone that conveys concern, but also hope for the future.

 Keep it Small